TeenStreet 2018 will take place in Oldenburg, Germany.

 Weser Ems Hallen

-Teens, group leaders and volunteers sleep in mass accommodation (halls or large tents) so remember to bring a sleeping bag and mat or air mattress.
+Teens, coaches (group leaders) and service team (volunteers) sleep in mass accommodation (halls or large tents) so remember to bring a sleeping bag and mat or air mattress.

 Any medication and items you would take with you when you travel

 The accommodation, three meals a day and all programmes/activities at TeenStreet are included in the price.

 You will need to pay for any activities off site (e.g shopping, swimming, cinema, etc.).
 A few workshops and outreach activities require a small additional charge (for the materials used).

 There are plenty of places on site where you can buy snacks, drinks and souvenirs throughout the week (e.g. cocktail lounge, bookshop, fun food, fruit stand, kiosk, coffee bar, etc.).